UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 ## Welcome

 Welcome to the UMBC CyberDawgs homepage!
-We are a group of UMBC students who share a common interest in cybersecurity and good security practice in all aspects of computing.
+We are a group of UMBC students who share a common interest in cybersecurity and good security practices in all aspects of computing.

 ## Next Event

-CyberPaws CTF Opening & Involvement Fest on September 6, 2023.
+CyberPaws CTF opening day & Involvement Fest on September 6, 2023.

 ## How To Get Involved